My Christmas dining room with DIY snowy centrepiece is so pretty! I can’t wait to show you.

 I get a lot of questions about my French inspired dining room chairs.
 I bought them at a local furniture shop but I’ve sourced a few places to buy similar ones online.

 Visit all the Christmas mantel decorating ideas along with my mantel decorated with snow globe cloches.
-I used my cloche collection this year when decorating for fall and Halloween so I thought I’d carry on and decorate my mantel for Christmas with them too.
-It’s the perfect fit as the cloches look just like giant…
+If you haven’t noticed, I love Christmas AND I love cloches.
+I used my cloche collection this year when decorating for fall and Halloween so I thought I’d carry on and decorate my mantel for Christmas with them too….

 So very pretty a perfect snowy scene, I love the idea of using Epson salts to hold candles, so smart!